BeauJoh/thesis/source/11-chapter-3-ode.md

 ####gem, nqueens, hmm
 For three of the benchmarks, we were unable to generate different problem sizes to properly exercise the memory hierarchy.

-Gemnoui {\tt gem} is an n-body-method based benchmark which computes electrostatic potential of biomolecular structures.
+Gemnoui \texttt{gem} is an n-body-method based benchmark which computes electrostatic potential of biomolecular structures.
 Determining suitable problem sizes was performed by initially browsing the National Center for Biotechnology Information's Molecular Modeling Database (MMDB)[@madej2013mmdb] and inspecting the corresponding Protein Data Bank format (pdb) files.
 Molecules were then selected based on complexity, since the greater the complexity the greater the number of atoms required for the benchmark and thus the larger the memory footprint.
-{\bf tiny} used the Prion Peptide 4TUT[@yu2015crystal] and was the simplest structure, consisting of a single protein (1 molecule), it had the device side memory usage of \SI{31.3}{\kibi\byte} which should fit in the L1 cache (\SI{32}{\kibi\byte}) on the Skylake processor.
+**tiny** used the Prion Peptide 4TUT[@yu2015crystal] and was the simplest structure, consisting of a single protein (1 molecule), it had the device side memory usage of \SI{31.3}{\kibi\byte} which should fit in the L1 cache (\SI{32}{\kibi\byte}) on the Skylake processor.
-{\bf small} used a Leukocyte Receptor 2D3V[@shiroishi2006crystal] also consisting of 1 protein molecule, with an associated memory footprint of 252KiB.
+**small** used a Leukocyte Receptor 2D3V[@shiroishi2006crystal] also consisting of 1 protein molecule, with an associated memory footprint of 252KiB.
-{\bf medium} used the nucleosome dataset originally provided in the OpenDwarfs benchmark suite, using \SI{7498}{\kibi\byte} of device-side memory.
+**medium** used the nucleosome dataset originally provided in the OpenDwarfs benchmark suite, using \SI{7498}{\kibi\byte} of device-side memory.
-{\bf large} used an X-Ray Structure of a Nucleosome Core Particle[@davey2002solvent], consisting of 8 protein, 2 nucleotide, and 18 chemical molecules, and requiring \SI{10970.2}{\kibi\byte} of memory when executed by {\tt gem}.
+**large** used an X-Ray Structure of a Nucleosome Core Particle[@davey2002solvent], consisting of 8 protein, 2 nucleotide, and 18 chemical molecules, and requiring \SI{10970.2}{\kibi\byte} of memory when executed by \texttt{gem}.
-Each {\tt pdb} file was converted to the {\tt pqr} atomic particle charge and radius format using the {\tt pdb2pqr}[@dolinsky2004pdb2pqr] tool.
+Each \texttt{pdb} file was converted to the \texttt{pqr} atomic particle charge and radius format using the \texttt{pdb2pqr}[@dolinsky2004pdb2pqr] tool.
-Generation of the solvent excluded molecular surface used the tool {\tt msms}[@sanner1996reduced].
+Generation of the solvent excluded molecular surface used the tool \texttt{msms} [@sanner1996reduced].
-Unfortunately, the molecules used for the {\bf medium} and {\bf large} problem sizes contain uninitialized values only noticed on CPU architectures and as such further work is required to ensure correctness for multiple problem sizes.
+Unfortunately, the molecules used for the **medium** and **large** problem sizes contain uninitialized values only noticed on CPU architectures and as such further work is required to ensure correctness for multiple problem sizes.
-The datasets used for {\tt gem} and all other benchmarks can be found in this paper's associated GitHub repository [@johnston2017].
+The datasets used for \texttt{gem} and all other benchmarks can be found in this paper's associated GitHub repository [@johnston2017].

-The {\tt nqueens} benchmark is a backtrack/branch-and-bound code which finds valid placements of queens on a chessboard of size n$\times$n, where each queen cannot be attacked by another.
+The \texttt{nqueens} benchmark is a backtrack/branch-and-bound code which finds valid placements of queens on a chessboard of size n$\times$n, where each queen cannot be attacked by another.
 For this code, memory footprint scales very slowly with increasing number of queens, relative to the computational cost.
 Thus it is significantly compute-bound and only one problem size is tested.

-The Baum-Welch Algorithm Hidden Markov Model {\tt hmm} benchmark represents the Graphical Models dwarf and did not require additional data sets, however validation of the correctness of results has not occurred apart from over the {\bf tiny} problem size, as such, it is the only size examined in the evaluation.
+The Baum-Welch Algorithm Hidden Markov Model \texttt{hmm} benchmark represents the Graphical Models dwarf and did not require additional data sets, however validation of the correctness of results has not occurred apart from over the **tiny** problem size, as such, it is the only size examined in the evaluation.

 ###Summary of Benchmark Settings